Feyerabend/vm/jvm1/README.md

 Hi to you!
 ```

-We convert the textfile with `javac Sample.java` with the text file as
+First we convert the textfile with `javac Sample.java` with the text file as
-argument.
-If we were to list the content of the directory after compilation,
+argument to a new file.
+If we were to list the content of the directory after
-an additional file would appear `Sample.class` as the result from compilation.
+compilation (`javac`), an additional file would appear `Sample.class` as the
+result from compilation.

-Running this file (without assigning the extension `.class`) as above would
+Running this class file (without assigning the extension `.class`) as above would
 result in a message to the console being printed "Hi to you!".

+These are the two elementary steps in building a Java program.

 The class file can be displayed as hex and ASCII: